Infill Landscape Blog

 Does Laying Heavy Objects Like Lawn Furniture Make My Artificial Grass Flat?

-Most heavy items, like lawn chairs, are commonly placed on synthetic turf yards; however, furniture with sharp edges will puncture the turf.
+Most heavy items, like lawn chairs, are commonly placed on synthetic turf yards, and that’s ok.
+However, furniture with sharp edges will puncture the turf.
 If you leave bulky or heavy objects in the same place over extended periods, it will cause the turf to lay flat, and the objects will leave imprints.
-The best practice is to move objects on the turf frequently to keep flattening from happening and fill your infill to the top of the turf fibers in areas where the furniture will be placed.
-If you find a flat spot in your turf from furniture, equipment, etc., watch this short video below to learn how to revitalize the flat section.

 Get the Best Turf Infill for Yard and Home Landscaping